 Secure the Cartridge Puller

-Next, you need to secure the Moen cartridge puller in place.
+Next, secure the Moen cartridge puller in place.
 Use a screwdriver to tighten the top screw all the way in.
 It should go down completely, as long as the puller is properly aligned on the cartridge.
 The puller is designed to make use of the same threaded screw opening that the faucet handle was attached to.Continue to 5 of 5 below.

 05 of 05

 Remove the Cartridge

 Now that the Moen cartridge puller is attached, remove the cartridge.